-The selection process for 2015-2016 civil society organization (CSO) observers to the Climate Investment Funds (CIFs) launched in August 2014.
+The selection process for 2015-1016 nonprofit civil society organization (CSO) observers to the Climate Investment Funds (CIFs) is underway!

 RESOLVE – an independent nonprofit organization – has been asked to facilitate the civil society organization (CSO) selection process for observer seats on the Clean Technology Fund [CTF] and for the three Strategic Climate Fund [SCF]) sub-committees (the Forest Investment Program [FIP], the Scaling up Renewable Energy Program [SREP], and the Pilot Program for Climate Resilience [PPCR]).

 There are four CSO observer seats on each committee or sub-committee, with each organization representing one of four CIF regions: Latin America and the Caribbean, Africa/Middle East, Asia/Pacific, and developed countries.
 In addition, there will be one community-based organization (from a community dependent upon adaptation approaches to secure livelihoods) selected as an observer to the PPCR.

 Interested organizations who meet the CSO observer selection criteria may apply to be CSO observers using an electronic application form.
 All applications must be submitted by Wednesday, September 24, 2014.

 Selection Process Description and Timeline